amirmohammadkz/starter-academic/content/post/post2/index.md

 Regarding the relevance of this stage to optimization, have a look at the following image:

-{{<figure src="https://raw.githubusercontent.com/amirmohammadkz/starter-academic/master/static/media/curve.jpeg" title="Freedom Cage published November 27, 2012 by Sherif Arafa politicalcartoons.com" >}}
+{{<figure src="https://raw.githubusercontent.com/amirmohammadkz/starter-academic/master/static/media/curve.jpeg" title="Photo from: A. Amini et al. [“Spatial Uncertainty Sampling for End-to-End Control”](https://arxiv.org/pdf/1805.04829.pdf).
+NeurIPS Bayesian Deep Learning 2018" >}}

 The goal is to reduce the error (the difference between your current score and optimum score), and the task is finding how, how much, and on which direction you should optimize.
 You can assume each question type as an independent dimension, and the method you choose is the direction you want to go to.
 The prioritization step I explained before is that focusing on some dimensions and optimizing them will not affect your result much, so focus on the ones with more space for improvements and do not waste your resources ( time and energy)!